-'It's hard to go into a refugee camp and find people who are interested in religion or politics, but go in there, or any other disadvantaged area, and throw a ball,' explains Rwandan Eric Murangwa.
-'You don't need to encourage anyone – they will all come running.
-That’s the power of football.'
+'It's hard to go into a refugee camp and find people who are interested in religion or politics, but go in there, or any other disadvantaged area, and throw a ball – you don't need to encourage anyone – they will all come running.
+That’s the power of football,' says Rwandan Eric Murangwa.

 There's no doubt the world loves it.
 Billions are currently glued to their television sets from Tehran to Tijuana transfixed on the football’s greatest superstars battling it out in the month-long FIFA World Cup.
 But Eric’s belief in the potential of the beautiful game goes above and beyond the average mourning England fan or opinionated armchair pundit.
 He sees it as society's greatest leveller, with the ability to bring people together, improve community cohesion and spread important messages that transcend the football pitch, whether that is a dusty field on the outskirts of Kigali in Rwanda or the painted lines of a rain-drenched rec in Tower Hamlets.